Traben-Trarbach: Motorboat racing

 For decades there were motorboat races on the Moselle, but the 32nd and last racing event was held in 1996.
 At these races, many world and European champions were crowned, among them, in 1964, the well known Berlin motorboat racer and builder Dieter König.

 Economy and infrastructure

 Traben-Trarbach is home to a large number of wineries including Robert Heuser, F. W. Langguth Erben, Richard Böcking, Ulrich Langguth, Martin Müllen, Weiser-Künstler and Daniel Vollenweider.

 Transport

 Rail

 Through Traben-Trarbach, until 31 December 1962, ran the Moseltalbahn (railway), locally known as the Saufbähnchen.
 The railway station building on the Trarbach side was torn down during expansion work on Bundesstraße 53.

 In Traben, across the river on the left bank is found the terminal station on the Moselwein-Bahn ("Moselle Wine Railway"), which runs to Bullay.
 The old station building, built in 1904 on the model of old Traben timber-frame houses, is still standing and serves today as the mayor's seat and as an event venue.
 The new stop was moved 150 m downstream to the area where the former goods station once was.

+Traben-Trarbach is located in the area of the transport association Verkehrsverbund Region Trier (VRT) as well as in the transitional fare zone number 175 of the transport association Verkehrsverbund Rhein-Mosel (VRM).